FOREX-Dollar eases as investors price out 'Armageddon recession' risk

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Additional reporting by Rae Wee in Singapore; Editing by Sam Holmes and Simon Cameron-Moore)
+(Additional reporting by Rae Wee in Singapore; Editing by Simon Cameron-Moore and Mark Potter)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1;))